yochaigal/cairn/wip/2e/dungeon-exploration.md

 ## Dungeon Events

 Exploring a dungeon is always dangerous, and time must always be weighed against the risk of awakening the location's denizens, natural hazards, and worse.
-These are but a few circumstances that may trigger a roll on the the Dungeon Events table.

 When the party:

-- Moves into a new area
-- Advances more than one dungeon cycle in a single room
+- Spends more than one dungeon cycle in a single room or location
 - Moves quickly through or haphazardly
+- Moves into a new area, level, or zone
 - Makes a lot of noise

+Roll 1d6 on the the Dungeon Events table.

 |       |                 |                                                                                                           |
 | :---: | :-------------: | :------------------------------------------------------------------------------------------------------:  |